 Whenever you’re ready to schedule your exam, check out the Prometric scheduling tool.

-To access he specific CPA Exam requirements for your state click the appropriate link below.
+To access the detailed CPA Exam requirements for your state click the appropriate link below: